LouisFoucard/w-net/README.md

 is only inforced in regions of image where there is no texture, and still allows the disparity map to have sharp transition at the edges of object for example.

-The gif shown on the right is an example of inference of depthmap from stereo images from the movie point break 2.
+The gif shown on the right is an example of inference of depthmap from stereo images from the movie point break 2, one of the movies held out for validation.

 The processes of calculating the disparity map, reconstructing the two views and computing the spatial gradients are all encompassed into a single, end to end framework that can be trained without